datadesk/census-data-aggregator/README.rst

 Calculate the ratio between two estimates and approximate its margin of error.
 Follows the bureau's `ACS handbook <https://www.documentcloud.org/documents/6177941-Acs-General-Handbook-2018-ch08.html>`_.

 Accepts two paired lists, each expected to provide an estimate followed by its margin of error.
 The numerator goes in first.
 The denominator goes in second.
-In cases where the numerator is a subset of the denominator, the bureau recommends uses the `approximate_proportion` method.
+In cases where the numerator is a subset of the denominator, the bureau recommends uses the :python:`approximate_proportion` method.

 .. code-block:: python